sn-0w/YayosCombat3/README.md

 ## Changes from 1.5

-The advanced animations have been removed from the mod, if you want these animations you can add [https://steamcommunity.com/sharedfiles/filedetails/?id=2877292196](Yayo's Animation) as it already does the same animations.
+The advanced animations have been removed from the mod, if you want these animations you can add [Yayo's Animation](https://steamcommunity.com/sharedfiles/filedetails/?id=2877292196) as it already does the same animations.

 - Fixed the missing config-text
-- Added in the various fixes XT-0xFF and PrincessOfEvil in the [https://github.com/Ogliss/Yayos-Combat-3/tree/Dev-1.3](dev-branch) of the original git-repository
+- Added in the various fixes XT-0xFF and PrincessOfEvil in the [dev-branch](https://github.com/Ogliss/Yayos-Combat-3/tree/Dev-1.3) of the original git-repository
-- If [https://steamcommunity.com/sharedfiles/filedetails/?id=2944488802](Melee Animation) is loaded the advanced animations is only used for ranged weapons
+- If [Melee Animation](https://steamcommunity.com/sharedfiles/filedetails/?id=2944488802) is loaded the advanced animations is only used for ranged weapons
 - A big thanks to Ferris that made most of the work for the 1.5 update, without them this would have taken a lot longer!
-- Also check out the [https://steamcommunity.com/sharedfiles/filedetails/?id=2796514196](Yayo's Combat 3 - Addon) by Syrus, it contains expanded ammo handling and some compatibility fixes for other mods.
+- Also check out the [Yayo's Combat 3 - Addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2796514196) by Syrus, it contains expanded ammo handling and some compatibility fixes for other mods.

 ![Image](https://i.imgur.com/pufA0kM.png)